 Summary Higher blood levels of selenium may protect against certain cancers, while supplementing with selenium may help improve quality of life in people undergoing radiation therapy.

-A diet rich in selenium may help keep your heart healthy, as low selenium levels have been linked to an increased risk of coronary artery disease.
+A diet rich in selenium may help keep your heart healthy, as low selenium levels have been linked to an increased risk of heart disease.

-In an analysis of 25 observational studies, a 50% increase in blood selenium levels was associated with a 24% reduction in coronary artery disease (
+In an analysis of 25 observational studies, a 50% increase in blood selenium levels was associated with a 24% reduction in the risk of heart disease (

-Selenium may also lower markers of inflammation in the body, one of the main risk factors for heart disease.
+Selenium may also lower markers of inflammation in your body — one of the main risk factors for heart disease.

-For example, a review of 16 controlled studies including over 433,000 people with coronary heart disease showed that taking selenium supplements decreased levels of the inflammatory marker CRP.
+For example, a review of 16 controlled studies including over 433,000 people with heart disease showed that taking selenium supplements decreased levels of the inflammatory marker C-reactive protein (CRP).

 Additionally, it increased levels of glutathione peroxidase, a powerful antioxidant (

-This indicates that selenium may help lower heart disease risk by reducing inflammation and oxidative stress in the body.
-Oxidative stress and inflammation have been linked to atherosclerosis, or the buildup of plaque in the arteries.
+This indicates that selenium may help lower heart disease risk by reducing inflammation and oxidative stress in your body.
+Oxidative stress and inflammation have been linked to atherosclerosis, or the buildup of plaque in arteries.

-Atherosclerosis can lead to dangerous health problems like strokes, heart attacks and coronary artery disease (
+Atherosclerosis can lead to dangerous health problems like strokes, heart attacks, and heart disease (

 Incorporating selenium-rich foods into your diet is a great way to keep levels of oxidative stress and inflammation to a minimum.

-Summary Selenium may help keep your heart healthy by keeping oxidative stress in check and reducing the risk of coronary artery disease.
+Summary Selenium may help keep your heart healthy by keeping oxidative stress in check and reducing your risk of heart disease.

 Alzheimer’s disease is a devastating condition that causes memory loss and negatively affects thinking and behavior.
-It is the sixth leading cause of death in the United States.
+It’s the sixth-leading cause of death in the United States.

 The number of people with Alzheimer’s disease is growing.
 Thus, finding ways to prevent this degenerative disease is imperative.

-Oxidative stress is believed to be involved in both the onset and the progression of neurological diseases like Parkinson’s, multiple sclerosis and Alzheimer’s disease (
+Oxidative stress is believed to be involved in both the onset and progression of neurological diseases like Parkinson’s, multiple sclerosis, and Alzheimer’s (

-Additionally, some studies have shown that selenium in both food and supplements may improve memory in patients with Alzheimer’s disease (
+Additionally, some studies have found that antioxidants in both foods and supplements may improve memory in patients with Alzheimer’s (

 Summary A diet rich in selenium may help prevent mental decline and improve memory loss in people with Alzheimer’s disease.

-Selenium is important for the proper functioning of the thyroid gland.
+Selenium is important for the proper functioning of your thyroid gland.
 In fact, thyroid tissue contains a higher amount of selenium than any other organ in the human body (

-A healthy thyroid gland is important because it regulates metabolism and controls growth and development in the body (
+A healthy thyroid gland is important, as it regulates your metabolism and controls growth and development (

 Selenium deficiency has been associated with thyroid conditions like Hashimoto’s thyroiditis, a type of hypothyroidism in which the immune system attacks the thyroid gland.

-Additionally, some studies have shown that selenium supplements may benefit people diagnosed with Hashimoto’s disease.
+Additionally, some studies have shown that selenium supplements may benefit people with Hashimoto’s disease.

-One review found that taking selenium supplements daily for three months resulted in lower thyroid antibodies.
-It also led to improvements in mood and general well-being in patients with Hashimoto’s disease (23).
+One review concluded that taking selenium supplements daily for three months resulted in lower thyroid antibodies.
+It also led to improvements in mood and general well-being in those with Hashimoto’s disease (24).

 However, more research is needed before selenium supplements can be recommended for those with Hashimoto’s disease.

 Summary Selenium protects the thyroid gland from oxidative stress and is necessary for thyroid hormone production.
-Selenium may be helpful for people with Hashimoto’s disease and other types of thyroid disease, but more research is needed.
+Selenium may help people with Hashimoto’s disease and other types of thyroid disease, but more research is needed.

-The immune system keeps the body healthy by identifying and fighting off potential threats.
-These include bacteria, viruses and parasites.
+Your immune system keeps your body healthy by identifying and fighting off potential threats.
+These include bacteria, viruses, and parasites.

-Selenium plays an important role in the health of the immune system.
-This antioxidant helps lower oxidative stress in the body, which reduces inflammation and enhances immunity.
+Selenium plays an important role in the health of your immune system.
+This antioxidant helps lower oxidative stress in your body, which reduces inflammation and enhances immunity.

 Studies have demonstrated that increased blood levels of selenium are associated with enhanced immune response.

-On the other hand, deficiency has been shown to negatively impact immune cells and may lead to a slower immune response (
+On the other hand, deficiency has been shown to harm immune cell function and may lead to a slower immune response (

 Studies have also associated deficiency with an increased risk of death and disease progression in people with HIV, while supplements have been shown to lead to fewer hospitalizations and an improvement in symptoms for these patients (

-Additionally, selenium supplements may help strengthen the immune system in patients with influenza, tuberculosis and hepatitis C (
+Additionally, selenium supplements may help strengthen the immune system in people with influenza, tuberculosis, and hepatitis C (

-Summary Selenium is crucial for the health and proper functioning of the immune system.
-Higher levels of selenium may be beneficial for boosting the immune system in patients with HIV, influenza, tuberculosis and hepatitis C.
+Summary Selenium is crucial for the health and proper functioning of your immune system.
+Higher levels of selenium may help boost the immune systems of people with HIV, influenza, tuberculosis, and hepatitis C.